 Increasing concern throughout the 1960s regarding the management of Victoria's natural resources culminated in the 1969 controversy over land-use in the Little Desert.
-This controversy resulted in the proclamation of the Land Conservation Act 1970 which established the Land Conservation Council in February 1971 to replace the Land Utilisation Advisory Council originally formed in 1950.
+This controversy resulted in the proclamation of the Land Conservation Act 1970\ which established the Land Conservation Council in February 1971 to replace the Land Utilization Advisory Council originally formed in 1950.

-The Council consists of thirteen members and comprises an independent chairman; the heads of government departments concerned with soil conservation, agriculture, forests, lands, rivers and water supply, minerals and energy, fisheries and wildlife, and national parks; as well as one member with experience in industry and commerce and three other members with experience in various aspects of conservation.
-The latter three members are appointed by the Governor in Council, two being selected from a panel of names submitted by the Conservation Council of Victoria.
+The Council consists of thirteen members and comprises an independent chairman; the chairman of the Soil Conservation Authority (who is also the deputy chairman); the heads of government agencies concerned with agriculture, water resources, and minerals and energy; four representatives from the Department of Conservation, Forests and Lands (including the permanent head); and four members appointed by the Governor in Council, of which two have experience in conservation, one in industry and commerce, and one in primary production.
+The two members with experience in conservation are selected from a panel of names submitted by the Conservation Council of Victoria.

-The primary function of the Council is to carry out investigations and make recommendations to the Minister for Conservation on the balanced use of public land in Victoria.
+The primary function of the Council is to carry out investigations and make recommendations to the Minister for Planning and Environment on the balanced use of public land in Victoria.
 The Land Conservation Act 1970 requires that the Council must take into account the present and future needs of the people of Victoria in relation to:

+(1) preservation of ecologically significant areas;

+\The administration of the Land Conservation Act 1970 passed from the Minister for Conservation to the Minister for Planning and Environment in September 1983.

-- (1) Preservation of ecologically significant areas; - (2) conservation of areas of natural interest, beauty, or historical interest; - (3) creation and preservation of areas of reserved forest, areas for leisure and recreation, and reserves for the conservation of fish and wildlife; - (4) preservation of species of native plants; and - (5) land required by government departments and public authorities in order to carry out their functions.
+(2) conservation of areas of natural interest, beauty, or historical interest;

+(3) creation and preservation of areas of reserved forest, areas for leisure and recreation, and reserves for the conservation of fish and wildlife;

+(4) preservation of species of native plants; and

+(5) land required by government departments and public authorities in order to carry out their functions.

-For this purpose the Council has divided Victoria into 17 study areas.
-It has completed descriptive reports for 15 of these areas and has submitted final recommendations on landuse to the Victorian Government for 13 of the 17 areas.
-A map of these study areas can be found on page 24 of this Year Book.
+For this purpose the Council has divided Victoria into seventeen study areas and has submitted final recommendations on land-use to the Victorian Government for fifteen of these areas, while the Murray Valley and Wimmera areas are currently being investigated.
+A map of these study areas can be found on page 39 of this Year Book.